 5. Penn’s Cave and Wildlife Park

-Have you always dreamed of touring a cave by boat?
-If not, that’s OK.
-But we are here to tell you it’s a possibility at Penn’s Cave and Wildlife Park.
-Located about an hour and a half northwest of Harrisburg in Centre Hall, it’s the only cave in Pennsylvania on the National Register of Historic Places, and it’s one of the most exciting day trips in PA.
+Did you ever think it’d be possible to tour a cave by boat?
+It’s a possibility at Penn’s Cave and Wildlife Park.
+Located about an hour and a half northwest of Harrisburg in Centre Hall, it’s the only cave in Pennsylvania on the National Register of Historic Places, and it’s one of the most exciting day trips in Pennsylvania.

-For $18.50, you can enjoy a 50-minute boat tour of the cave and its glittering rock formations.
-For a little extra, you can also take the Farm-Nature-Wildlife Tour.
-This tour takes you through 1,660 acres to view animals like bears, elk and wolves.
-The fun doesn’t stop there.
-For another six bucks, you can get lost in Prospector Pete’s Miners Maze.
+You can enjoy a 50-minute boat tour of the cave and its glittering rock formations.
+You can also take the Farm-Nature-Wildlife Tour, which takes you through 1,660 acres to view animals like bears, elk and wolves.

 We are going to take you back to Lancaster for another way to spend the day.
 This time, it’s at Lancaster Central Market.
-Lancaster Central Market boasts of being the oldest continuously operating farmers’ market in the country, and there is nothing wrong with that.
+Lancaster Central Market boasts of being the oldest continuously operating farmers’ market in the country.

 There’s no need to fly to South Florida to catch a glimpse of a croc if you’re in Central Pennsylvania.
 All you have to do is hop in your car and head about an hour and a half north from Harrisburg to Clyde Peeling’s Reptiland.